Azure-Samples/aks-workload-identity/README.md

 3 | VM Nodepool focussed | User Assigned Managed Identity | :heavy_check_mark: | AKS Node Pool
 4 | Simple and fast | Managed Identity | :heavy_check_mark: | All AKS Node Pools | Leverages the AKS managed azureKeyvaultSecretsProvider identity

-These samples demonstrate the different methods for accessing Key Vaults and the *multi-tenancy of application credential stores* in AKS.
+The purpose of this sample is to demonstrate the different methods for accessing Key Vaults and the *multi-tenancy* implications of accessing application credential stores in AKS.

 ## Features